DamienBaub/damienbaub/README.md

 <h1>Hi 👋, I'm Damien</h1>

-<h3>A passionate Web developer from the UK</h3>
+<h3>A passionate Developer from the UK</h3>

 Hi there!
-I’m transitioning from a background in Account Executive and Sales Partner Management into the world of Web Development.
+I’m transitioning from a background in Account Executive and Sales Partner Management into the world of Development.
 I’m excited to blend my customer-focused experience with a growing technical skill set.
 I love solving problems and creating user-friendly designs, and I’m eager to use my strengths in data analysis and client management to build web experiences that really make an impact.
 As I dive into full-stack technologies, I’m all about delivering innovative solutions that not only help businesses but also make life easier for users.

 [Learn more](https://www.linkedin.com/in/damien-baubriau/)